 Emily Ereifej is a recent graduate of the University of Central Florida.“This virus changed a lot of my plans, and ruined a lot of them,” she says.
 “I had always planned to continue on to grad school in New York, but I didn’t expect to move home this soon.”

 Ereifej is a permanent resident of New York, which makes her an out-of-state student in Florida.
 As the enforcement of social-distancing orders was extended through the remainder of the school year, she faced additional complications for not being a resident of the state in which she studies.

-“My lease ends in July and I’ve been home since March,” she said.
-“So far I’ve had to pay April and May’s rents and I’ll also be paying June and July without actually living there.”
+“My lease ends in July and I’ve been home since March,” she says.
+“So far I’ve had to pay April and May rents and I’ll also be paying June and July without actually living there.”

 While she’s stuck in a lease she can’t get out of, Ereifej has been trying for months to return to her apartment in Orlando to at least retrieve her belongings.

 “Most flights have been canceled in order to prevent the spread of coronavirus, or just because there are not enough people [on the flight],” she says.
 “When I first came home in March, I didn’t expect to be home for this long, so I didn’t pack very heavy.
 Most of my stuff is still over there, including my car.
 If I would’ve known originally I would be home for this long, I would’ve packed a lot more stuff with me.”